Transgressing the algebraic coarse character map: Preliminaries

 \subsection{Analytic and topological Chern characters, and boundary maps}

+In this section the assumption will come in that $M$ is a smooth manifold and that it is the interior of a finite CW-pair $(M_N,N)$, where $M_N$ is any compactification of $M$ by a corona $N$.
+This finiteness assumption is due to \cite{baum_higson_schick} which we are going to use.

 Let us discuss the different pictures for $K$-homology and the respective Chern characters on them.
-The necessity for changing pictures is seen in Diagram~\eqref{eq_big_diag_intro}: The Chern character on the left hand side is defined analytically and we have to compare it with a Chern character on the corona $N$ of $M$.
+The necessity for changing pictures is seen in Diagram~\eqref{eq_big_diag_intro}: The Chern character on the left hand side is defined analytically by computing traces of operators and we have to compare it with a Chern character on the corona $N$ of $M$.
 Assuming $N$ to be a (compact) manifold we could use the analytic Chern character on $\tilde{K}^\an_{*-1}(N)$ and therefore stay completely in the analytic world to prove commutativity of \eqref{eq_big_diag_intro}.
-But since many interesting coronas are not (homotopy equivalent to) manifolds we are forced to use a different picture for the $K$-homology of $N$ and the respective Chern character.
+Since we do not want to restrict ourselves even further by assuming that $N$ is a smooth manifold, we are forced to use a different picture for the $K$-homology of $N$ and the respective Chern character.

 There are two other pictures of $K$-homology: The topological one, which is the homology theory associated to the $K$-theory spectrum, and the geometric one, introduced by Baum--Douglas \cite{baum_douglas}.
-Each comes with a comparison map to analytic $K$-homology which is known to be an isomorphism whenever $(M, N)$ is a finite CW-pair \cite{baum_higson_schick}.
+Each comes with a comparison map to analytic $K$-homology which is known to be an isomorphism whenever $(M_N, N)$ is a finite CW-pair \cite{baum_higson_schick}.
 Each of these two pictures of $K$-homology also comes with a naturally defined Chern character on it to the periodized homology of $N$.
 Since for our purposes both of these two pictures of $K$-homology do the job, we just pick one once and for all and denote it by $\tilde{K}_{*-1}(N)$.
-This explains the upper right vertical isomorphism in Diagram~\eqref{eq_big_diag_intro} and our necessity for assuming that $(M, N)$ is a finite CW-pair.
+This explains the upper right vertical isomorphism in Diagram~\eqref{eq_big_diag_intro} and our necessity for assuming that $(M_N, N)$ is a finite CW-pair.